intensive acting courses

 Clasrùm 1

-A four week intensive acting course for people with little or no formal experience of acting.
+In the future we plan to offer a four week intensive acting course for people with little or no formal experience of acting.
 This is designed for individuals new to acting who want to learn fundamental acting techniques.

 Throughout the course, participants will progressively enhance their skills, following a structured curriculum that ensures a comprehensive understanding of acting fundamentals including voice, movement, and character development.
 Using a variety of contemporary and classical texts, participants will gain foundational skills in acting with text.